libcurl security considerations

 For applications that enable .netrc use, a user who manage to set the right URL might then be possible to pass on passwords.

 Many of the protocols libcurl supports send name and password unencrypted as clear text (HTTP Basic authentication, FTP, TELNET etc).
-It is very easy for anyone on your network or a network nearby yours to just fire up a network analyzer tool and eavesdrop on your passwords.
-Don't let the fact that HTTP Basic uses base64 encoded passwords fool you.
-They may not look readable at a first glance, but they very easily "deciphered" by anyone within seconds.
+It is easy for anyone on your network or a network nearby yours to just fire up a network analyzer tool and eavesdrop on your passwords. do not let the fact that HTTP Basic uses base64 encoded passwords fool you.
+They may not look readable at a first glance, but they are easily "deciphered" by anyone within seconds.

-To avoid this problem, use an authentication mechanism or other protocol that doesn't let snoopers see your password: Digest, CRAM-MD5, Kerberos, SPNEGO or NTLM authentication.
+To avoid this problem, use an authentication mechanism or other protocol that does not let snoopers see your password: Digest, CRAM-MD5, Kerberos, SPNEGO or NTLM authentication.
 Or even better: use authenticated protocols that protect the entire connection and everything sent over it.

-Protocols that don't have any form of cryptographic authentication cannot with any certainty know that they communicate with the right remote server.
+Protocols that do not have any form of cryptographic authentication cannot with any certainty know that they communicate with the right remote server.

 If your application is using a fixed scheme or fixed host name, it is not safe as long as the connection is un-authenticated.
 There can be a man-in-the-middle or in fact the whole server might have been replaced by an evil actor.